Kirchhoff-Machines/pyrkm/README.md

 ## What is a Restricted Kirchhoff Machine?
 You may be familiar with Restricted Boltzmann Machines (RBMs) [[1](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.35.1792)]-[[2](https://www.science.org/doi/10.1126/science.1127647)], which are a type of generative neural network that can learn a probability distribution over its input data.
 The Restricted Kirchhoff Machine (RKM) is a realization of a RBM using resistor networks, and Kirchhoff's laws of electrical circuits.
+In this repository, we provide a Python package to virtually simulate the training and evaluation of RKMs.

 For more information about the capabilities of the RKM, see the original paper by [Link to paper XXXX](https://google.com).